a-r-d/a-r-d.github.io/_posts/2020-05-27-our-broken-economy.markdown

 3. Home Loans
 4. Credit Card Loans

-Federal student loans were halted until September 2020.
+Federal student loans were [halted until September 30, 2020](https://www.forbes.com/sites/zackfriedman/2020/03/28/student-loans-payments-suspended/#7b87d7cf1b10).
 Also, federal home loans were mostly able to be deferred or modified for 6-12 months, so either September 2020, or April 2021.

 But what happens to car loans?
 Credit card loans?
 What happens when the deferment period ends?